open/close all folders

 - In the Pac-Man episode "Picnic in Pacland", the Ghost Monsters try to disrupt the Pac-Family's picnic.

-- In a My Little Pony Friendshipis Magic episode, Twilight and company go out for a picnic.
-Twilight ends up not having any fun at all as she freaks out about not sending a letter to Princess Celestia.
+- In the My Little Pony: Friendship Is Magic episode "Lesson Zero", Twilight and company go out for a picnic halfway through the episode.
+Twilight ends up panicking and being more unhinged about not sending a letter to Princess Celestia, albeit every one else has a fine time.

 - The first act of the Mr. Bogus episode "Bogus In Wilderland" had the Anybody family and Bogus and Brattus on a picnic, only for their picnic to come to a halt due to trouble involving ants, birds, bees, and a bear.